exec-helper/source/src/plugins/docs/exec-helper-plugins-command-line-command.md

 A list of _environment variables_ that should be set before the commands are executed.
 See [exec-helper-config-environment](@ref exec-helper-config-environment)(5).

 ## working-dir
 The working directory of the command.
 Can be an absolute path are a relative one w.r.t. the path to the considered configuration file.
+If the command should be executed in the actual working directory, use _<working-dir>_ as the value in the configuration file.

 # EXAMPLE
 ## Configuration